 Haysden Country Park, Kent

 Want to walk further?
 Follow one of the footpaths out to Haysden Lake, larger sibling of Barden.
-It's located out on a limb, involving a walk under a flyover of the A21 dual carriageway, so tends to be less busy than Barden Lake.
+It's out on a limb, involving a walk under a flyover of the A21 dual carriageway, so tends to be less busy than Barden Lake.
 You can't walk the whole perimeter of Haysden Lake, but can get a decent way around it — plus it's home to a sailing club, so you may see boats in action on the water.

 Nearby: You're on the edge of the town of Tonbridge, with its castle and many independent cafes and restaurants.
+Haysden is about a 15-minute walk from Tonbridge station.

 Hever Castle, Kent